Special Interest Day

 Held in the Spring and Autumn, these Special Interest Days are a popular component of the programme.

-We invite an expert to spend a day with a small group to examine a particular topic - past subjects have included exploring Shakespeare as seen through the artists eye, a practical session on restoring a piece of old furniture, days devoted to Picasso, Silver, Winchester, Samplers, English Cathedrals and most recently, Jewellery.
+We invite an expert to spend the day with a small group to examine a particular topic; past subjects have included exploring Shakespeare as seen through the artist's eye, a practical session on restoring old furniture, days devoted to Picasso, Silver, Winchester, Samplers, English Cathedrals, Jewellery, the Nabateans, Ancient Mexico, the history of opera, the arts and crafts movement in Hampshire, the Romanovs, Georgian houses, 18th century music as well as looking at English porcelain and understanding paintings.

 They are sometimes linked to a future visit and are held in a variety of venues and include lunch.